gpg/gpg4win/doc/README-BETA-en.txt

   The creation of a *new* S/MIME key is not yet fully implemented Kleopatra.

-- Import secret S/MIME key:
-  The personal secret key can be imported as P12 file via Kleopatra (menu File->Import certificates)

 - Import S/MIME certificate chain for personal key:
   The certificate chain the belongs to your secret key is to be imported as P7C file (other suffixes for such files do occur as well).
-  Simply use the same menu item as for P12 import.
+  See menu File->Import certificates.
   Typically the chain consists of a root certificate, a CA certificate and your personal certificate.

+- Import secret S/MIME key:
+  The personal secret key can be imported as P12 file via Kleopatra (menu File->Import certificates).
+  Important: P12 import will only work if you did the previous step first!

-- Import S/MIME certificate of email receipient:
+- Import S/MIME certificate of email recipient:
-  Now import the certificates of your email receipients in the same way, ideally also always including the complete chain.
+  Now import the certificates of your email recipients in the same way, ideally also always including the complete chain.